dave45678/ProgrammingFundamentals/lesson_1.md

 The first way is great for getting an overview and helping to determine if you're suited to programming without making sufficiently large investment.
 However, if you want to become a professional programmer it isn't going to cut it.

 what is a scripting language
+Traditionally, scripting may have referred to “incomplete” or “limited” languages.
+Usually used as the “glue” that tied different applications together, or just as an easy language to write something quick and dirty to automate some mundane task.

+maybe 10 years ago JavaScript may have been considered a “limited” language – back when it was really mostly used to do some quick form validation or scroll some text on your browser, however that is no longer true today.
+This misunderstanding of JavaScript today is mostly accredited to developers that don’t understand it or have only used it to scroll text across a screen – and because it ends in “script”.
+Turn off JavaScript in your browser and try GMail, Facebook or even Google+.
+This is no longer an “incomplete” or “limited” language – in fact your web application would look incomplete without it; 1995 incomplete.
+Building a JavaScript based application today requires the same thinking and design you would give while building an application in C or Java.
+You need to apply the same design patterns that apply on the back-end.
+Speaking of the back-end, today you can even run JavaScript on the server side.
+So I can technically write a full GMail clone in just JavaScript.

 what is object-oriented programming what are variables - containers in memory for your program to use how do you name variables